 NJNG and ES enter into various AMAs, the effects of which are eliminated in consolidation.
 Under the terms of these agreements, NJNG releases certain transportation and storage contracts to ES.
-As of December 31, 2023, NJNG and ES had one AMA, with an expiration date of which expired on March 31, 2024, and was not renewed.
+NJNG and ES had one AMA, which expired on March 31, 2024, and was not renewed.